 At holiday time, turn a mannequin into a Christmas tree with garlands and ornaments to disguise the damage.
 You can also just use parts—legs in different poses—to make an interesting display.
-For more ideas, go to Henderson Townsend’s blog at blog.mannequinmadness.com.
+For more ideas, go to Henderson Townsend’s blog at blog.mannequinmadness.com/new.

 “Just changing clothes on a mannequin isn’t enough anymore,” says Henderson Townsend.
 “They can be whimsical or provide social commentary, for instance, to say ‘this is what the store is about’—not just selling clothes but relating to people’s lives.”

 Use mannequins creatively and thoughtfully to establish and then communicate your brand’s identity.
 “If you are all things to all people, you are like a souvenir store,” she says.
 “But if someone knows what to expect in your store, it makes you memorable.”
 The right mannequins will help you drive that branding message home.

 You can have the most clever displays around, but if the mannequins are not lit properly, who will really see them?
 “Light mannequins from an angle, as opposed to directly above, to avoid shadows,” says Rose Balderian.
 For mannequins in your store window, she recommends placing a track light that runs along the top and on both the left and the right sides of the actual window.
 “Then you can focus each individual bulb as you wish,” she says, “which is good for casting light in front and on the side of the mannequins.”

 Charlotte Barnard is a New York City–based writer specializing in design and retail.